What is Measured?

 The ranking of economies on the ease of trading across borders is determined by sorting their scores for trading across borders.
 These scores are the simple average of the scores for the time and cost for documentary compliance and border compliance to export and import (Figure 3).

 Although Doing Business collects and publishes data on the time and cost for domestic transport, it does not use these data in calculating the score for trading across borders or the ranking on the ease of trading across borders.
 The main reason for this is that the time and cost for domestic transport are affected by many external factors—such as the geography and topography of the transit territory, road capacity and general infrastructure, proximity to the nearest port or border, and the location of warehouses where the traded goods are stored—and so are not directly influenced by an economy’s trade policies and reforms.

 FIGURE 3 - TRADING ACROSS BORDERS: TIME AND COST TO EXPORT AND IMPORT

 The data on trading across borders are gathered through a questionnaire administered to local freight forwarders, customs brokers, port authorities and traders.

 If an economy has no formal, large-scale, private sector cross-border trade taking place as a result of government restrictions, armed conflict or a natural disaster, it is considered a “no practice” economy.
-A “no practice” economy receives a distance to frontier score of 0 for all the trading across borders indicators.
+A “no practice” economy receives a score of 0 for all the trading across borders indicators.

 See the methodology for more information.